 - In the screen shots below, I verify the columns names: Location and Start Time from View Calendar Item (but you could find these other ways) and then add the SharePoint column names to the CQWP.

-- Notice how the Title slot needs Title [Custom Columns]; I still haven’t quite figure out why that is, but I’ve run into the same situation with a few other fields so I just let SharePoint be SharePoint and continue on my merry way.
+- Notice how the Title slot, in the screenshot below, needs Title [Custom Columns]; I still haven't quite figure out why that is, but I've run into the same situation with a few other fields so I just let SharePoint be SharePoint and continue on my merry way.

 - Once you completed these steps, click Apply and/or OK to save your web part modifications.

 If you get a message “Unable to display this Web Part….” along with Correlation ID when you save the web part, something is wrong with the XSL that you’ve created.
 You will need to tweak it or remove it altogether and start over.

 I hope this helps you gain a better understanding of how to incorporate "slots' into your CQWP.
 In a future post, I'll be showing an FAQ site based on pages created using a custom page layout with built-in CQWP.
 Stay tuned!